kafkas/typesync/README.md

 #### Multiple Files

 If your project grows, you might want to split your schema into multiple YAML/JSON files.
-TypeSync will automatically handle all files matching the pattern that you provide to it through the `--definition` option.
+Typesync will automatically handle all files matching the pattern that you provide to it through the `--definition` option.

 # License